KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

     Add a calculated field.

-At the very bottom of the window, you can see the dataset fields listed and you also can sort columns displayed in the table, insert a column alias and customize it by adding font and style configurations using the brush shaped icon, as you can see from :numref:`columnsettings`.
+At the very bottom of the window, you can see the dataset fields listed and you also can sort columns displayed in the table, insert a column alias and customize it by adding font and style configurations using the brush shaped icon, as you can see from figure below.
 Here you can find configuration features like the column size, max cell characters, hide on mobile option, etc.

 .. _columnsettings:
 .. figure:: media/image158.png